MnDFan/Detection_Trash/README.md

 Installation and Usage

+Code on this project
 - train.py is use train dataset on parameters
-- detect_custom to launch the code on a image to detect object base on the training of a dataset
+- detect_custom to launch the code on a image to detect object base on the training of a dataset ( you will see 2 detect_custom, the first one is base on the nano model and the second one is base on the medium model)

 Before starting to train any dataset, you will need to install:
 - Ultralytics
 - CUDA toolkit
 - Pytorch

 For this project we hqve use:
 - Ultalytics